It's all the entertainment you need!

 Tony Shalhoub-The actor says farewell to his most famous character, the defective detective Monk.

-Michael Shannon-The actor follows up his Oscar-nominated supporting role in Revolutionary Road with the noir drama The Missing Person.
+Michael Shannon (2009 interview)-The actor follows up his Oscar-nominated supporting role in Revolutionary Road with the noir drama The Missing Person.

 Michael Sheen-The famed British chameleon is taking on another real-life subject in The Damned United as well as becoming undead for the highly anticipated Twilight: New Moon.